openUC2/UC2-Hi2/README.md

 # openUC2 High-throughput module (Hi2)
 ---

 This device is intended to help you use a very simple [GRBL](https://github.com/grbl/grbl)-based Arduino Shield controlled by a Raspberry Pi/Nvidia Jetson to automatically image a multiwell plate to with a UC2-based microscope.
 Curious to see what this looks like?
-Scroll to the very bottom of the page.
+Keep scrolling.

 <p align="center">
 <a href="#logo" name="logo"><img src="./IMAGES/topbottom.PNG" width="600"></a>